drj11/drj11.github.io/2017-07-11/harbison-and-steele.md

 this book would make an excellent choice.

 Good books on C are rare, and this is a good book.
-The authors know they're stuff, and while they are not always as clear as possible on some topics, they are assiduous and correct.
+The authors know their stuff,
+and while they are not always as clear as possible on some topics, they are assiduous and correct.